gfdb/gfdb-site/readme.md

 - Learn to deploy a javascript project to production
 - More to come as I go

-This is my first time using React.
-It's also my first time having an independant frontend server... pretty crazy stuff.
-Especially ```useEffect()```.

 I'll write more about the site in this readme when there is more to show.

 <sub>If you are reading this, try using the arrow keys and the space bar to move the little dude in the navbar.</sub>